FascinatedBox/bonk/README.md

 information
     get-title     Get title of a window

+miscellaneous
+    sleep         Suspend execution for a given duration

 properties
     prop-adjust   Update a simple property (class, instance, etc.) prop-delete   Remove a property from a window (use with caution)